Picovoice/leopard/binding/flutter/README.md

 <uses-permission android:name="android.permission.INTERNET" />
 ```

-**NOTE:** When archiving for release on iOS, you may have to change the build settings of your project in order to prevent stripping of the Cheetaaah library.
+**NOTE:** When archiving for release on iOS, you may have to change the build settings of your project in order to prevent stripping of the Cheetah library.
 To do this open the Runner project in XCode and change build setting Deployment -> Strip Style to 'Non-Global Symbols'.

-## Model File
+## Leopard Model File Integration

 Add the Leopard model file to your Flutter application by: